Echeveria 'Ice Green' is a succulent plant in the family Crassulaceae. And the rare succulent is a hybrid of Echeveria elegans and Echeveria Lauii.

-How to Care for Echeveria Ice Green
+How to Take Good Care of Echeveria Ice Green

 Don't fertilize too frequently when raising 'Ice Green,' and occasionally, you can use some thin liquid fertilizer or nutrient solution (be sure to dilute it with water more than 1000 times).